otherland/biblebasedliving/content/understanding-the-key-differences-between-jehovahs-witnesses-and-christianity-1722020007.md

 * Jehovah's Witnesses also do not believe in the concept of hell as a place of eternal punishment.
 They interpret hell as the common grave of mankind, where the wicked will be annihilated rather than suffering forever.
 * Unlike many Christian denominations, Jehovah's Witnesses do not participate in politics or military service, as they believe in remaining politically neutral and following the example set by Jesus in the Bible.
 * Jehovah's Witnesses emphasize the importance of evangelizing and spreading their beliefs through door-to-door preaching and distributing literature, viewing it as a fundamental aspect of their faith and obedience to God's commandments.

+[For deep study of Biblical doctrines and interpretations, the ESV Study Bible (https://amzn.to/405FJx3) provides comprehensive theological notes and cross-references.]

 ## How do Jehovah's Witnesses view salvation compared to Christianity?